Shakeel Ansar

-Shakeel Ansar (Punjabi, شكيل عنصر; born 11 November 1978) is a first-class Pakistani cricketer.
-He is a wicketkeeper-batsman bowler who bats right handed.
+Shakeel Ansar (Punjabi, شكيل عنصر; born 11 November 1978) is a Pakistani first-class cricketer.
+He is a wicketkeeper-batsman who bats right handed.
 He has represented Zarai Taraqiati Bank Limited, Pakistan Customs, Khan Research Laboratories; and Sialkot Stallions.
-He has selected for Twenty20 International (T20I) series against Sri Lanka in 2012 season.
+He was selected in the national team for the Twenty20 International (T20I) series against Sri Lanka in the 2012 season.

 He was the leading run-scorer for Zarai Taraqiati Bank Limited in the 2018–19 Quaid-e-Azam One Day Cup, with 246 runs in five matches.